Symplectic singularities arising from algebras of symmetric tensors: Symplectic singularities from horospherical varieties

 \subsection{Cox rings}

-Let $X$ be an $n$-dimensional smooth projective $G$-horospherical variety with the open orbit $X_o=G/H$ and $X_o\rightarrow W\coloneqq G/P$ the induced torus bundle. we will investigate the Cox rings of $X$ and $\bP T_X$ using Theorem \ref{t.HS-Coxring}.
-For simplicity, we denote by $\bT^r$ the torus $P/H$, where $r$ is the rank of $X$.
+{ Now we aim to describe the Cox rings of $X$ and $\bP T_X$, using Theorem \ref{t.HS-Coxring} and the constructions from the previous subsection.} Let $X$ be an $n$-dimensional smooth projective $G$-horospherical variety with the open orbit $X_o=G/H$ and $X_o\rightarrow W\coloneqq G/P$ the induced torus bundle.